What is ABAC (Attribute-based access control)?

 Attribute-Based Access Control, also referred to as ABAC, is a method of managing access to systems or resources based on the user’s attributes.
 Compared to traditional access control methods it is considered to be more flexible and dynamic.

-With Attribute-Based Access Control access is allowed or prohibited based on an evaluation of various attributes defined within the access policy.
+With Attribute-Based Access Control, access is allowed or prohibited based on an evaluation of various attributes defined within the access policy.
 These attributes typically include, but are not limited to, an individual’s department, location, and user role along with the context in which the access request is made.

 Key components of the ABAC access control system